Proper Way To Write A Scientific Name

 Understand the Rules of Nomenclature Codes

 The International Code of Nomenclature (ICN) provides a comprehensive set of rules for naming organisms.
 While it is not necessary to memorize every rule, it is helpful to have a basic understanding of the principles of nomenclature.
-The ICN covers topics such as the validity of names, priority of publication, and procedures for resolving taxonomic disputes.
-Familiarizing yourself with the ICN can help you to navigate the complexities of scientific nomenclature and avoid common errors.
+On the flip side, the ICN covers topics such as the validity of names, priority of publication, and procedures for resolving taxonomic disputes.
+Familiarizing yourself with the ICN can help you to work through the complexities of scientific nomenclature and avoid common errors.

 FAQ